-With ageing, oestrogen production decreases and this in turn causes changes in the genital tract with the decreased vaginal elasticity and thinning of the vaginal walls.
-Decreased oestrogen also causes the vagina to lose its rugation, blood flow and secretions leading to discomfort and pain during sexual activity.
+With ageing, oestrogen production decreases and this, in turn, causes changes in the genital tract with the decreased vaginal elasticity and thinning of the vaginal walls.
+Decreased oestrogen also causes the vagina to lose its elasticity, blood flow and secretions leading to discomfort and pain during sexual activity.

 It’s no wonder when women come out the other side of all of this they may want to explore options to improve the functionality of their vagina due to a decrease in bladder control or satisfaction levels when it comes to sexual activity.

 Specialist Plastic Surgeons are increasingly meeting the requests of patients with both surgical and non-surgical vaginal rejuvenation with their technical skills and aesthetic intuition.
-The rise in volume of labiaplasties in recent years is a testament to this growing field within aesthetic plastic surgery.
+The growth in the number of labiaplasties being performed in recent years is a testament to this growing field within aesthetic plastic surgery.

 Labiaplasty would be the commonest procedure performed by Specialist Plastic Surgeons ‘down there’ however some will have non-surgical devices like laser (mona lisa touch) and radiofrequency (thermiVA).
 The surgery addresses elongated and protuberant labia minora, the commonest concern with appearance but elongated labia have physical symptoms: get caught during sex, irritated in tight clothes and while exercising especially activities such as bike riding, horses and gym.
 The area can also become ulcerated and even bleed if the case is severe.